m-hrachov/Partial-sudoku-experimental-design/README.md

 # Partial sudoku plot randomization

 **Description**: Partial sudoku randomization function to create experimental design for a greenhouse table or a field.
-This design is in-between of RCBD and row-column, so that
+This design is in-between of an RCBD and a row-column design, so that
-              every column and every 'block' contain a complete replicate.
+              every column and every rectangular block contain a complete replicate (each treatment occures once).
               This design can help to account for gradients in both X and Y directions.

 **Creator**: m-hrachov